HappySeaFox/sail/FAQ.md

 Set the `SAIL_MY_CODECS_PATH` environment variable to the location of your custom SAIL codecs.

-On Windows, `sail.dll location` and `SAIL_MY_CODECS_PATH/lib` are the only places where codecs DLL dependencies are searched if SAIL is compiled as a standalone bundle.
+On Windows, `sail.dll location` and `SAIL_MY_CODECS_PATH/lib` are the only places where codecs DLL dependencies are searched.
 No other paths are searched.
 Use WIN32 API `AddDllDirectory` to add your own DLL dependencies search path.
 On other platforms, `SAIL_MY_CODECS_PATH/lib` is added to `LD_LIBRARY_PATH`.

 ## How many image formats do you plan to implement?